2 Peter

 2 Peter 1:18

-We ourselves heard this voice that came from heaven when we were with him on the sacred mountain.
+We heard this voice come out of heaven when we were with him on the holy mountain.

 Peter tells us that he was an eyewitness and so he knows that it is true.
 This is a reminder for us of how we can share the gospel of Jesus Christ and that is to simply share with people what you have seen God do in your own personal life.